-On May 4, 2015, the Company entered into an Asset Purchase Agreement ("APA") with Powertrain Integration, LLC ("Powertrain") and its owners, to acquire the assets of Powertrain.
+On May 4, 2015, the Company entered into an Asset Purchase Agreement ("APA") with Powertrain Integration, LLC ("Powertrain") and its owners to acquire the assets of Powertrain.
 The acquisition closed on May 19, 2015 ("Powertrain Date of Acquisition").
 Powertrain provides on-highway powertrain solutions, including systems, components and services for niche OEM automakers and fleets.
 Powertrain specializes in alternative-fuel as well as gasoline and diesel systems and offers design, engineering, testing and production capabilities to deliver one-stop vehicle integration.
 At closing, the Company paid cash of \$20,873,000 representing the initial cash consideration adjusted for estimated working capital.
-The purchase price is subject to further adjustments for the final working capital acquired, assumed liabilities, a Base Earn-out Payment and Additional Earn-out Payment, all as described in the APA.
-Accordingly, the Company also recorded a liability of \$8,200,000 as of the Powertrain Date of Acquisition representing the contingent consideration associated with the Base Earn-out Payment and Additional Earn-out Payment for a provisional aggregate purchase price of \$29,073,000.
+During the three months ended September 30, 2015, the Company recorded a \$97,000 favorable final working capital adjustment that reduced the cash paid to \$20,776,000.
+The purchase price is subject to further adjustments for assumed liabilities, a Base Earn-out Payment and Additional Earn-out Payment, all as described in the APA.
+Accordingly, the Company also initially recorded a liability of \$8,200,000 as of the Powertrain Date of Acquisition representing the contingent consideration associated with the Base Earnout Payment and Additional Earn-out Payment for a provisional aggregate purchase price of \$28,976,000.
 The actual amount of the contingent consideration attributable to the Base Earn-out will be based upon the 2015 full year net sales of Powertrain.
 The Base Earn-out Payment is payable in cash while the Additional Earn-out Payment is payable, at the Company's discretion, in cash or shares of the Company's common stock.
 The Additional Earn-out Payment is defined as the greater of a 5% per annum return on the Base Earn-out Payment and the incremental growth of the Company's stock price since the acquisition was announced as determined in accordance with the formula defined in the APA.
-Under the terms of the APA, the Base Earn-out Payment and the Additional Earn out Payment are expected to be settled and paid during the first quarter of 2016.
+Under the terms of the APA, the Base Earn-out Payment and the Additional Earn-out Payment are expected to be settled and paid during the first quarter of 2016.
 The Company's liability for the contingent consideration was measured at fair value based on unobservable inputs, and thus was considered a Level 3 financial instrument.
 The fair value of the liability was primarily driven by the Company's expectations of achieving the performance targets required by the APA.
 The expected performance targets were used in a Monte Carlo simulation which provided for the most likely earn-out payment which was then discounted to present value in order to derive a fair value of the Base Earn-out Payment.
 A Modified Black-Scholes call option model considering the actual and forecasted share price, the measurement period and a volatility factor was used to derive a fair value of the Additional Earn-out Payment.
-The aggregate purchase price, inclusive of all potential payments has not yet been finalized.
+As of September 30, 2015, the contingent consideration liability was adjusted downward by \$50,000, net, primarily due to a reduction in the estimated Additional Earn-out Payment arising from a decrease in the market value of the Company's common stock.
+The aggregate purchase price, inclusive of all potential payments is expected to be finalized in the first quarter of 2016.